 In the EIL Championship, the top six finishers in 15 events score points for their team, and each team is allowed three athletes per event.
 There are also two relays in which each school is permitted one team in each.

 Seventeen Landmark athletes earned points, with 14 turning in personal records (PR), to secure the win.
-While Landmark only took three first places, we claimed nine seconds, scored all three entrants in six, and two out of three in another five events.
-We were held scoreless in only one.
+While Landmark only took three first places, the team claimed nine seconds, scored all three entrants in six events, and two out of three in another five events.

 "It seems each passing year this group gets stronger and stronger and that is a testament not only to the incredible group of athletes Landmark has assembled, but to the positive and powerful culture Tom O'Riordan and the coaches have built around these programs," said Brook Sumner, Landmark athletic director.
 "After witnessing the tireless dedication of the coaches and athletes during winter track club (often in the gym hallways!) and throughout the entire year to fulfill a goal come May, confirms for me the value of consistent effort and hard work."

 - Isaiah C. and Luca M. each contributed one point, picking up sixth places in the 3000 and 800, respectively.
 Both ran HUGE PRs to do so.